What is a typical expat home or apartment like in Marseille?

 We asked expats what a typical home or apartment in Marseille is like.
 They answered...

 "A typical expat home or apartment in Marseille, is often located in the city center or in the more residential neighborhoods.
 These homes are usually in close proximity to local amenities such as shops, restaurants, and public transportation.
 The apartments are often housed in traditional French buildings, with high ceilings, large windows, and sometimes even with original features like wooden beams or ornate moldings.
 The size of the apartment can vary, but it is common to find one or two-bedroom apartments for expats.
 The living area is usually spacious, with a separate kitchen equipped with modern appliances.
 Some apartments may also have a small balcony or terrace, offering views of the city or the sea.
 The interior design often combines traditional French charm with modern comfort.
 It's common to see a mix of antique and contemporary furniture, with a color palette that reflects the Mediterranean surroundings, using shades of blue, white, and earth tones.
 Most expat homes in Marseille come furnished, but there are also options for unfurnished apartments for those who prefer to bring or buy their own furniture.
 The apartments usually have a bathroom with a shower or bathtub, and some may even have an additional guest toilet.
 In terms of utilities, most apartments in Marseille are equipped with central heating, and some may also have air conditioning, which can be a relief during the hot summer months.
 Internet connection and cable TV are usually included in the rent, and some buildings may also offer amenities like a communal laundry room or a bicycle storage area.
 Safety is also a consideration for many expats, so it's common to find apartments in Marseille with secure entry systems, and some may also have a concierge service.
-Despite being in the heart of the city, many expat homes in Marseille offer a peaceful and quiet living environment, making it a comfortable place to live and work," said another expat in Marseille, France.
+Despite being in the heart of the city, many expat homes in Marseille offer a peaceful and quiet living environment, making it a comfortable place to live and work," mentioned another expat when asked about moving to Marseille, France.

 Other Questions: